These DIY bowls are made from pure beeswax and decorated with pressed flowers to create beautiful votive candle holders or small flower pots.

 You do not need to be a beekeeper to use this book.
-While there are instructions for basics like setting up a hive and finding a queen, there are plenty of tutorials showing creative and practical uses for honey and beeswax.
-If you are a teacher or simply love nature-based learning and creating, you will find plenty of engaging activities.
+While there are instructions for basics like setting up a hive and finding a queen, there are plenty of tutorials showing creative and practical uses for honey and beeswax, which you can buy online or from a local beekeeper.

 - Recipes and tutorials include homemade honey dog treats, honey straws, and honey butter.

 - Beeswax projects include candle-making, beeswax jewelry, ornaments, fire starters, waterproof bags, and the beautiful candle bowls (shown below).

 - Health and beauty ideas include a homemade cream, lip balm, tincture, and cleanser.

 - There are also sections featuring pollination, bee-related experiments, art projects, and bee conservation and awareness.

 This selection from Beekeeper’s Lab by Kim Lehman is provided with permission from Quarto Publishing Group USA Inc. who also provided a review copy of this book.

 DIY Beeswax Candle Bowls

 One tea light can transform this delicate beeswax candle bowl votive into a warm, luminous lamp.
 It’s a an easy-to-make gift using nothing more than a wax-covered water balloon and dried flowers.

 I followed the instructions (below) and made several to also use as flower pots.